Female Congenital Anomalies

-- Transverse and longitudal vaginal septa (may be single or multiple and sometimes there are holes in the septa).
+- Transverse and longitudinal vaginal septa (may be single or multiple and sometimes there are holes in the septa).

-Imperforate hymen completely obstructs the vaginal opening and prevents menstrual blood from getting out of the vagina.
-It may be congenital or acquired.
+An imperforate hymen completely obstructs the vaginal opening and prevents menstrual blood from getting out of the vagina.
+It may be congenital or the result of an injury.

 Cloacal Dysgenesis – This occurs when the outlets for the urinary, genital and intestinal tracts come out in or near the same place.